-Because the San Francisco Bay Area has a worldwide reputation as a welcoming place, it might be assumed that LGBTQ people here are, put simply, doing fine.
-And it is true that many in our community are thriving.
-At the same time, many in the Bay Area’s broad and diverse LGBTQ community face significant obstacles to participating fully and equally in society and to accessing programs and services to meet fundamental needs.
-Indications of those needs permeate the scores of applications for grant support that come to Horizons Foundation each year.
+Although the SF Bay Area has a reputation as a welcoming place, many in our broad and diverse LGBTQ community face significant obstacles to participating fully and freely in society and to accessing programs and services to meet fundamental needs.